The Web address of this article is http://sfhelp.org/cx/apps/addicted.htm

 having "an addictive personality."
 These

-socially-shaming labels add to a wounded
+socially-shaming labels increase a wounded

 person's low self esteem and embarrassment

-Assess yourself
+assess yourself

 for symptoms of any of the four types of

-food; activities; relationships; and moods).
+food); activities; relationships; and moods.

-If you find any, (a) assess yourself for
+assess yourself for

 If